linto-ai/linto-studio-plugins/README.md

 ## Quickstart

-To quickly test this project, you can use docker-compose.
+To quickly test this project, you can use either a local build or docker compose.

+### Run locally

 Here are the steps to follow:

+1. make install-local

+This command will build all npm packages.

+2. make run-dev

+This command will start all the services locally.
+You may need to use docker for the broker and the database.

+### Run with docker compose

 1. Create a `.env` file at the root of the project with this content: